Cinema of Japan: Golden Age

 Kenji Mizoguchi, who died in 1956, ended his career with a series of masterpieces including The Life of Oharu (1952), Ugetsu (1953) and Sansho the Bailiff (1954).
-He won the Silver Bear at the Venice Film Festival for Ugetsu.
+He won the Silver Lion at the Venice Film Festival for Ugetsu.
 Mizoguchi's films often deal with the tragedies inflicted on women by Japanese society.
-Mikio Naruse made Repast (1950), Late Chrysanthemums (1954), The Sound of the Mountain (1954) and Floating Clouds (1955).
+Mikio Naruse made Repast (1950), Late Chrysanthemums (1954), Sound of the Mountain (1954) and Floating Clouds (1955).
 Yasujirō Ozu began directing color films beginning with Equinox Flower (1958), and later Good Morning (1959) and Floating Weeds (1958), which was adapted from his earlier silent A Story of Floating Weeds (1934), and was shot by Rashomon and Sansho the Bailiff cinematographer Kazuo Miyagawa.

 The Blue Ribbon Awards were established in 1950.
 The first winner for Best Film was Until We Meet Again by Tadashi Imai.

 The number of films produced, and the cinema audience reached a peak in the 1960s.
-Most films were shown in double bills, with one half of the bill being a "program picture" or B-movie.
+Most films were shown in double bills, with one half of the bill being a "program picture" or B movie.
 A typical program picture was shot in four weeks.
 The demand for these program pictures in quantity meant the growth of film series such as The Hoodlum Soldier or Akumyo.

 The huge level of activity of 1960s Japanese cinema also resulted in many classics.
 Akira Kurosawa directed the 1961 classic Yojimbo.
 Yasujirō Ozu made his final film, An Autumn Afternoon, in 1962.
 Mikio Naruse directed the wide screen melodrama When a Woman Ascends the Stairs in 1960; his final film was 1967's Scattered Clouds.

 Kon Ichikawa captured the watershed 1964 Olympics in his three-hour documentary Tokyo Olympiad (1965).
 Seijun Suzuki was fired by Nikkatsu for "making films that don't make any sense and don't make any money" after his surrealist yakuza flick Branded to Kill (1967).

 The 1960s were the peak years of the Japanese New Wave movement, which began in the 1950s and continued through the early 1970s.
 Nagisa Oshima, Kaneto Shindo, Masahiro Shinoda, Susumu Hani and Shohei Imamura emerged as major filmmakers during the decade.
-Oshima's Cruel Story of Youth, Night and Fog in Japan and Death By Hanging, along with Shindo's Onibaba, Hani's Kanojo to kare and Imamura's The Insect Woman, became some of the better-known examples of Japanese New Wave filmmaking.
+Oshima's Cruel Story of Youth, Night and Fog in Japan and Death by Hanging, along with Shindo's Onibaba, Hani's Kanojo to kare and Imamura's The Insect Woman, became some of the better-known examples of Japanese New Wave filmmaking.
 Documentary played a crucial role in the New Wave, as directors such as Hani, Kazuo Kuroki, Toshio Matsumoto, and Hiroshi Teshigahara moved from documentary into fiction film, while feature filmmakers like Oshima and Imamura also made documentaries.
 Shinsuke Ogawa and Noriaki Tsuchimoto became the most important documentarists: "two figures [that] tower over the landscape of Japanese documentary."